citp/privacy-policy-historical/p/pa/pap/papajohns.co.uk.md

-> *The following text is extracted and transformed from the papajohns.co.uk privacy policy that was archived on 2010-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100606044527id_/http%3A//www.papajohns.co.uk/content/privacy-statement.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the papajohns.co.uk privacy policy that was archived on 2010-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101120013730id_/http%3A//www.papajohns.co.uk/content/privacy-statement.aspx) for the most accurate reproduction.*

 # Papa John's - Better Ingredients, Better Pizza - Papa John's : Privacy Statement

-change store

-## West Hampstead

-177 West End Lane
-West Hampstead
-Greater London
-NW6 2LH
-Telephone: 020 7624 0197

-**Standard Opening times:**

-This store is currently **Closed**

-We aim to deliver in **30 Minutes**

- **All collection orders are ready within 15 minutes** ****

 ## Papa John's : Privacy Statement